anttiz/wav-to-morse-web/README.md

 ### Prerequisites

-This has been mostly tested with MacOS Chrome and Safari.
+This has been mostly tested with MacOS and Chrome.

 ### Install